Isomorphic gcd-graphs over polynomial rings: Introduction

 \subsection{Outline.}

 In \cref{sec:spectral_vector}, we prove the analog of the weaker conjecture of Sander-Sander in the function fields setting.
 More precisely, we show that for a fixed $f \in \F_q[x]$, $D$ is determined by a spectral vector describing all eigenvalues of $G_{f}(D)$.
 We achieve this by studying a matrix involving Ramanujan sums whose counterpart over $\Z$ was introduced in \cite{schlage2021determinant}.
-In \cref{sec:prime_powers}, we study gcd-graphs $G_{f}(D)$ where $f$ is a prime power.
-Here, we show that many of the results concerning the spectrum of $G_{f}(D)$, as described in \cite{sander2018structural, sander2015so}, have analogs in the function field setting.
-Furthermore, we explore several fundamental graph-theoretic properties of $G_{f}(D)$ such as their bipartiteness, perfectness, clique, and independent numbers, which, to the best of our knowledge, have not yet been addressed in the literature—even for gcd-graphs over $\Z$. \cref{sec:isomorphic_gcd} studies isomorphism between gcd-graphs.
-This is where we will see differences between gcd-graphs over $\Z$ and gcd-graphs over $\F_q[x].$ By analyzing experimental data via the Python library Networkx, we provide several constructions of isomorphic gcd-graphs.
+In \cref{sec:prime_powers-I}, we study the graph theoretic properties of gcd-graphs $G_{f}(D)$ where $f$ is a prime power and in \cref{sec:prime_powers-II} we study their spectral properties.
+In both sections, we show that many of the results concerning the spectrum of $G_{f}(D)$, as described in \cite{sander2018structural, sander2015so}, have analogs in the function field setting.
+Furthermore, we explore several fundamental graph-theoretic properties of $G_{f}(D)$ such as their bipartiteness, perfectness, clique, and independence numbers, which, to the best of our knowledge, have not yet been addressed in the literature—even for gcd-graphs over $\Z$. \cref{sec:isomorphic_gcd} studies isomorphism between gcd-graphs.
+This is where we will see differences between gcd-graphs over $\Z$ and gcd-graphs over $\F_q[x].$ By analyzing experimental data via the Python library NetworkX, we provide several constructions of isomorphic gcd-graphs.